microsoft/sqltoolsservice/README.md

 - **The build and unit tests must run green**

-  Run all unit tests and code coverage tests to ensure all tests are passing and code coverage numbers and not negatively impacted by your change.
+  Run all unit tests to ensure all tests are passing and are not negatively impacted by your change.

 - **Respond to code review feedback**